 I am passionate about orthodontics.
 I love seeing peoples smiles change and developing relationships along the way.
 The balance between science, business and art is what excites me as there is always something new to learn, observe and improve upon.
 This career has allowed me to balance my family life and my professional life beautifully.

-I’ve been a practicing orthodontist for more than ten years.
-I love science and I love people: orthodontics provides me the perfect balance to stimulate and engage both sides of my brain.
+I love science and I love people - and orthodontics provides me the perfect opportunity to stimulate and engage both sides of my brain.
 I spend my days surrounded by people and making a positive change in their lives.
 Each of them needs a unique approach to care.
 I constantly have to think, to challenge myself and my patients, and to ensure we’re working together toward the shared goal of a lifetime of incredible smiles.

-Orthodontics is about helping others: I want my patients to finish treatment with smiles they’ll treasure for a lifetime!
+For me, orthodontics is about helping others: I want my patients to finish treatment with smiles they’ll treasure for a lifetime!"

 - Honors Bachelor of Science in Life Sciences – Queen’s University in Kingston, ON, 2000

 - Doctorate of Dental Medicine – University of British Columbia, 2004